mongodb/mongo/src/mongo/db/repl/README.md

    **group** together insert operations for improved performance and will apply all other operations individually.
 7. Tell the storage engine to flush the journal.
-8. Persist the node's "applied through" optime (the optime of the last oplog entry in this oplog applier batch) to disk.
-This will update the `minValid` document now that the batch has been applied in its entirety.
-9. Update [**oplog visibility**](../catalog/README.md#oplog-visibility) by notifying the storage engine of the new oplog entries.
+8. Update [**oplog visibility**](../catalog/README.md#oplog-visibility) by notifying the storage engine of the new oplog entries.
 Since entries in an oplog applier batch are applied in parallel, it is only safe to make these entries visible once all the entries in this batch are applied, otherwise an oplog hole could be made visible.
-10. Finalize the batch by advancing the global timestamp (and the node's last applied optime) to the last optime in the batch.
+9. Finalize the batch by advancing the global timestamp (and the node's last applied optime) to the last optime in the batch.

 ## Replication and Topology Coordinators